LiquidDude/short-lnk-meteor/readme.md

 # Short Lnk

-This is a link shortening application built to learn Meteor and React.
+This is a link shortening application built on Meteor and React as part of my training.

 ## Authors